Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles: Introduction

-More recently, criteria for wobbliness of fixed points in terms of properness of the Hitchin map \cite{PPvs,Zelaci, HH} has opened the way to the computation of multiplicities of the irreducible components of the nilpotent cone \cite{HH}, only known until then for the moduli space of bundles \cite{BNR} and the Hitchin section \cite{BR}.
+More recently, criteria for wobbliness of fixed points in terms of properness of the Hitchin map \cite{PPvs,Hacen, HH} has opened the way to the computation of multiplicities of the irreducible components of the nilpotent cone, only known until then for the Hitchin section \cite{BR}, in terms of the degree of a restriction of the Hithin map \cite{HH}, computed for vector bundles in \cite{BNR}.
 Indeed, downward flows to very stable fixed points are proper subvarieties of the moduli space, intersecting the nilpotent cone with generic multiplicity \cite{HH}.
 Now, although very stability is generic, it can be empty \cite{HH,PPrk3}.
 Components with no very stable points are called wobbly, and very stable otherwise.
-The current knowledge of the geometry of very stable components is thus deeper than that of wobbly components, but the determination of which are which is still to be understood.
-The resolution of this basic problem is necessary in order to understand fundamental questions such as the structure of the nilpotent cone and the related dynamics of the $\CC^\times$-flow, amongst others.
+The current knowledge of the geometry of very stable components is thus deeper than that of wobbly components.
+The determination of which are which is a basic problem necessary in order to understand fundamental questions such as the structure of the nilpotent cone and the related dynamics of the $\CC^\times$-flow, amongst others.

 An obstruction to very stability of components is provided by Hausel and Hitchin \cite{HH}.
 They define an invariant, called virtual equivariant multiplicity, which for very stable components recovers the actual multiplicity.
 These invariants are power series which are polynomial when the component contains a very stable point.
 Their failure to be such therefore implies wobbliness of the given component.
-Nonetheless, virtual equivariant multiplicities are known to be polynomial also for some concrete wobbly components (e.g., of type $(3,1)$ \cite{HH}).
-Hence, they do not characterise wobbliness.
+Nonetheless, this failure does not characterise wobbliness, as virtual equivariant multiplicities are known to be polynomial also for some concrete wobbly components (e.g., of type $(3,1)$ \cite{HH}).